 PAYMENT CANCELLATION REQUESTS.
 You can cancel or edit any Scheduled Payment (including recurring payments) free of charge by following the directions on the website.
 Once we‘ve begun processing a payment, though, it can‘t be cancelled or edited and you‘ll have to make a stop payment request.

 EXCEPTION PAYMENTS.
 Tax payments and court ordered payments ("Exception Payments") can be scheduled through Bill Pay but we discourage this.
 Exception Payments are scheduled at your own risk.
 In no event will we be liable for any claims or damages that result from the scheduling of Exception Payments.
 The Bill Pay Guarantee as it applies to any late payment charges is void when Exception Payments are scheduled and/or processed through Bill Pay.
-We have no obligation to research or resolve any claim resulting from an Exception Payment.
-All research and resolution for any misapplied, mis-posted or misdirected Exception Payments will be your responsibility.

 BILL DELIVERY AND PRESENTMENT (eBills).
 This feature allows your Billers to send you bills electronically.
 Use of electronic bill delivery doesn‘t alter the liability or obligations that currently exist between you and your Billers.
 It‘s your sole responsibility to contact your Biller directly if you don‘t receive a bill.
 If you elect to activate one of Bill Pay‘s electronic bill options, you also agree to the following:

 - Information provided to the biller – We can‘t update or change your personal information such as your name, address, phone numbers and email addresses, with your Biller.
 You‘ll need to make any changes by contacting the Biller directly.
 We may, at the request of the Biller, provide the Biller with your email address, service address, or other information requested by the Biller so the Biller can contact you about Bill Pay and/or bill information.